toni-rmc/laravel-angular-integration/README.md

 Also if you use **npm install** or **npm update** to update to a new version of Angular you can use this command to push new version of Angular to `public/Ng` directory.
 In that case you don't have to delete `public/Ng` directory, running this command will reinstall all files and add new ones, if any.*

-* **`npm run ng-compile`** - *distributes your HTML, JS, CSS files and compiles TS files to JavaScript and distributes them also.*
+* **`npm run ng-compile`** - *distributes your HTML, JS, CSS files, also compiles TS files to JavaScript, SCSS/SASS files to CSS and distributes them also.*

-* **`npm run ng-compile-prod`** - *same as the above but produces minified HTML and CSS files, also compiled JS files from the TS, are minified.
+* **`npm run ng-compile-prod`** - *same as the above but produces minified HTML and CSS files, also compiled files, TS to JS and SCSS/SASS to CSS are minified.
 Note that original JS files in your `angular_apps` directory (the ones that were not TS) will not be minified by this command.
 That is because I can't find decent,stable and reliable Gulp plugin that supports minifing ES6, if you know of one let me know.*

 * **`npm run ng-bootstrap`** - *this command is combination of `npm run ng-init`, `npm run ng-add-3rd-party` and `npm run ng-compile`, it installs Angular, installs 3rd party libraries and compiles your apps in one go.
 It is useful when you join existing project.
 Whith just this command you can build working application on your machine and start working on it.*

 * **`npm run ng-watch`** - *starts watch mode, starts browser and puts your browser in sync, actually all the browsers tabs that have wached URL open.
-When you change, add, move, delete or rename HTML, JS, CSS and TS files in `angular_apps` it will distribute them in real time to `public`.
-TS files will be compiled to JS first than distributed.
+When you change, add, move, delete or rename HTML, JS, CSS, SCSS, SASS and TS files in `angular_apps` it will distribute them in real time to `public`.
+TS files will be compiled to JS first and SCSS/SASS files to CSS than distributed.
 After each change your browser(s) wached URL tabs will be reloaded.
 Note that this command is proxying your server so before you use it start your development server e.g. `php artisan serve`.
 You can delete entire folders with files in it in build directory (`angular_apps`) and corresponding files in that folder in distribution (`public`) directory will be deleted but not the folder itself.